 Indications point to visitors getting ready to travel again but health and safety remain a major consideration.
 DMOs across the country are implementing programs that specifically address COVID-19 safety.
 We discuss a few ideas here that you may want to consider modeling in your destination.
+Read time: five minutes

 It’s no secret that, at some level, a potential traveler's requirements for visiting a place these days include health and safety considerations.
 And when it’s your job to promote the area, the messaging should include the level of COVID-19 precautions being implemented and followed.
 But how can you assist your destination partners with following the guidelines to keep the staff and the guests safe AND share that messaging during this pandemic on a city-wide scale?